 Initiation of the Independent Review Process

-An aggrieved party would trigger the IRP by filing a complaint with the panel alleging that a specified action or inaction is in violation of ICANN’s Articles of Incorporation and/or Bylaws.
+An aggrieved party would trigger the IRP by filing a complaint with the panel alleging that a specified action or inaction is in violation of ICANN’s Articles of Incorporation and/or Bylaws or otherwise within the scope of IRP jurisdiction.
 The Empowered Community could initiate an IRP with respect to matters reserved to the Empowered Community in the Articles of Incorporation or Bylaws.

 When the Empowered Community has decided to pursue an IRP, the decision would be implemented by those chairs of the SOs and ACs who supported the proposal.
-Those chairs of the SOs and ACs who supported the decision to file a community IRP would constitute a “Chairs Council” that would, by majority vote, act on behalf of the Empowered Community in taking any reasonably necessary ministerial steps to implement the decision to pursue the community IRP, and to delegate and oversee tasks related to the community IRP, including but not limited to engagement of legal counsel to represent the Empowered Community in the community IRP, approve court filings, or to enforce a community IRP award in court if ultimately necessary (subject to the direction of those SOs and ACs of the Empowered Community that supported the proposal).
+Those chairs of the SOs and ACs who supported the decision to file a community IRP would constitute a “Chairs Council” that would act subject to the direction of those SOs and ACs of the Empowered Community that supported the proposal.
+The Chairs Council would, by majority vote, act on behalf of the Empowered Community in taking any reasonably necessary ministerial steps to implement the decision to pursue the community IRP, and to delegate and oversee tasks related to the community IRP, including but not limited to engagement of legal counsel to represent the Empowered Community in the community IRP, approval of court filings, or enforcement of a community IRP award in court if ultimately necessary.

 Possible Outcomes of the Independent Review Process